The New York World

 Aside from this account, The Hero of Gettysburg

-and the speech that touched on it, Reminiscences of Petersburg and Appomattox
+and the two speechs that touched on it, Reminiscences of Petersburg and Appomattox

 remained unpublished until 2004 when it appeared in the book, Chamberlain at Petersburg